U.S. National Park FAQs

 The National Park Service was established by Congress and initiated by President Theodore Roosevelt during the year 1916.
 The goal was to give American people the opportunity to enjoy public lands and make recreational activity more accessible to the public.

 13. Who is in charge of the national parks?

 All national parks in the United States are managed and and supervised by the National Park Service, which is a federal agency of the Department of Interior.
 Park rangers operate as federal law enforcement officers inside a national park, with full authority to protect the people and the nature inside of each park.

 14. What are the rules for the campgrounds in national parks?

 Most national parks have campgrounds with rules that apply once inside the national park.
 When entering a campground, find the campsite bulletin board to learn about the specific rules for campgrounds.
 As a general rule, it is required to maintain quiet hours after dark and to keep the campsite clean, including practicing pack-in pack-out and leave no trace habits.
 Most campgrounds also have a camp host that can answer specific questions about the rules.

 15. Are national parks open all year round?

-This depends on the park.
+The answer to this frequently-asked national parks question is that it depends on the park.
 While most national parks are open year-round, there might be some entrances that are closed due to weather or construction.
 The best way to find out about specific opening hours and road closures is to visit the specific park page on the NPS website.